rtCamp/docs.rtcamp.com/rtmedia/getting-started/install-rtmedia/index.markdown

 wordpress_id: 66231
 ---

+## Prerequisites

+Ensure that you have the following installed on your server, before installing *rtMedia*:

+* PHP 5.3 or above

+* cURL and GD libraries

+* WordPress 3.6 or higher (Check [WordPress Installation Documentation](https://codex.wordpress.org/Installing_WordPress))

+## Installation

-There are mainly two ways you can install rtMedia plugin on your WordPress website.
-The rtMedia plugin can be downloaded from the WordPress Dashboard directly or also from the WordPress plugin directory.
+You can install the *rtMedia* plugin on your WordPress website in two ways.
+You can either install the *rtMedia* plugin from the WordPress dashboard directly or download it from the WordPress plugin directory and install it manually.

-## Download rtMedia directly from your WordPress Dashboard
+### Install rtMedia from your WordPress dashboard

 [![install-rtmedia-wordpress-dashboard](http://docs.rtcamp.com/wp-content/uploads/2014/06/install-rtmedia-wordpress-dashboard.png)](http://docs.rtcamp.com/wp-content/uploads/2014/06/install-rtmedia-wordpress-dashboard.png)